gnye8/ViralKnots/README.md

         - template_sbatch: the name and location of the template sbatch file you created in step 5
         - num_jobs: the number of child jobs you want to spawn (max is ~1000 per hour on sherlock)
             - if running shapeknots, this needs to be at least as many as the number of shape data sets you are using
+        - circularize: this command allows you to predict structures if the viral genome circularizes; it will take the number of nucleotides of your choice and add them to the end of the genome; specify this argument if you want to do this, the default is False
+        - size_stitched: this is the number of nucleotides you want to move from the start to the end, if you have specified circularize

     - now save the file by typing control+x, then y to save changes, then enter to exit